Second suspect arrested from Austin mass shooting on Sixth Street

 AUSTIN, Texas — A second suspect has been arrested in connection to the mass shooting on Sixth Street on Saturday morning.
-On Monday, KVUE's Tony Plohetski confirmed that police arrested the second suspect, who is 17 years old, in the Killeen area.
+On Monday, KVUE's Tony Plohetski confirmed that police arrested the second suspect, Jeremiah Roshaun Leland James Tabb, 17, in the Killeen area.

+According to Killeen ISD officials, the 17-year-old male was arrested at Harker Heights High School.
+District officials said the Killeen ISD Police Department are working diligently with the Austin Police Department to assist in an ongoing investigation.

-The suspect arrested on Monday is charged as an adult with aggravated assault, officials confirmed to Plohetski.
+Tabb was attending a summer school class at the high school, officials confirmed to Plohetski.
+He is charged as an adult with aggravated assault.

 This arrest is the second made in connection to the shooting.
 The first arrest came over the weekend.
 On Sunday, officials said that a juvenile suspect had been taken into custody.
 It is not clear what charges that suspect may face and, because they are underage, their identity and court records will likely remain confidential.